User Interface

 Unity's new UI authoring solution — UI Toolkit — is not supported out of the box, but can be used with Naninovel with an adapter, which implements IManagedUI

 interface.
-Find an example of such adapter in the UI Toolkit example project on GitHub.
+Find an example of such adapter in the UI sample.

 WARNING